edHelper.com

 By Jane Runyon

 1 The world has been using fossil fuels for many, many years.
-Fossil fuels were created when plants and animals died thousands of years ago.
+Fossil fuels were created when plants and animals died hundreds of millions of years ago.
 Natural gas, oil, and coal are all fossil fuels.
-There is not enough time to replace the fossil fuels at the rate that they are being used.
-How then are humans going to be able to produce the energy needed to make electricity?
+There is not enough time to replace fossil fuels at the rate that they are being used.
+How, then, are humans going to be able to produce the energy needed to make electricity?
 What kind of fuel will make their vehicles go?
 How will they heat their houses or run their machinery?

 Paragraphs 4 to 9: